Why This Recipe Works

-Place flour in one wide mixing bowl, eggs and 1 teaspoon salt in second wide mixing bowl, and breadcrumbs, remaining 2 teaspoons oregano, and 1/4 up parmesan in third bowl.
+Place flour in one wide mixing bowl, eggs and 1 teaspoon salt in second wide mixing bowl, and breadcrumbs, remaining 2 teaspoons oregano, and 1/4 cup parmesan in third bowl.
 Working with one slice at a time, dredge eggplant in flour, dip in egg, and coat in seasoned bread crumbs.
-Transfer breaded eggplant to rimmed baking sheet.
+Transfer breaded eggplant to a rimmed baking sheet.

-Preheat oven to 375°F and adjust oven rack to center position.
+Preheat oven to 375°F (190°C) and adjust oven rack to center position.
 Line clean rimmed baking sheet with double layer of paper towels.
-In a 12-inch non-stick or cast iron skillet, heat oil to 375°F. Carefully slide 3-4 eggplant slices into hot oil in single layer.
+In a 12-inch nonstick or cast iron skillet, heat oil to 375°F. Carefully slide 3-4 eggplant slices into hot oil in a single layer.
 Cook, shaking pan occasionally until first side is golden brown and crisp, about 2 1/2 minutes.
 Using tongs, carefully flip eggplant and continue cooking, stirring occasionally until second side is crisp, about 1 1/2 minutes longer.
 Transfer slices to paper-towel lined baking sheet and season immediately with salt.
 Repeat with remaining eggplant slices.

 In a 9- by 13-inch glass baking dish, spread 1/4 of tomato sauce over bottom.
 Add 1/3 of eggplant slices in single layer (they may overlap a little bit).
 Press down to form even layer.
 Add 1/4 of tomato sauce and spread evenly.
 Evenly spread 1/3 of mozzarella and 1/3 of remaining parmesan over sauce.
-Repeat with two more layers each of eggplant, sauce, and cheese, reserving 1/4 cup of parmesan at the end.
+Repeat with 2 more layers each of eggplant, sauce, and cheese, reserving 1/4 cup of parmesan at the end.